NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 Graph Neural Networks (GNNs)
 ----------------------------
-We added two examples using GraphSage to demonstrate how to train `Federated GNN on Graph Dataset using Inductive Learning <https://github.com/NVIDIA/NVFlare/tree/399411e30b9add9e8a257a7a25b7e93f6d18f9a3/examples/advanced/gnn#federated-gnn-on-graph-dataset-using-inductive-learning>`_.
+We added two examples using GraphSage to demonstrate how to train :github_nvflare_link:`Federated GNN on Graph Dataset using Inductive Learning <examples/advanced/gnn#federated-gnn-on-graph-dataset-using-inductive-learning>`.

 **Protein Classification:** to classify protein roles based on their cellular functions from gene ontology.
 The dataset we are using is PPI (`protein-protein interaction <http://snap.stanford.edu/graphsage/#code>`_) graphs, where each graph represents a specific human tissue.